Homemade Cranberry Juice

 Will The Juice Need To Be Diluted?

 This is not concentrated juice as water is added.
-If you feel it is too strong, you can dilute the juice to your tastes.
+If you feel it is too strong, you can dilute the juice with water.

 How to Can Cranberry Juice